jesshill/Onish_lab/protocols/CRISPR/CRISPR sgRNA Protocol.md

 Incubate for 15 minutes at 37˚C.

 *<ins>Cleanup sgRNA transcription reaction<ins>*

--Add 10 µl 5 M ammonium acetate (included in transcription kit) and 60 µl 100% ethanol.
+- Add 10 µl 5 M ammonium acetate (included in transcription kit) and 60 µl 100% ethanol.
--Mix well, incubate for 20 minutes at -80˚C until frozen (can be left up to overnight).
+- Mix well, incubate for 20 minutes at -80˚C until frozen (can be left up to overnight).
--Centrifuge for 15 minutes at 4˚C, maximum speed.
+- Centrifuge for 15 minutes at 4˚C, maximum speed.
--Remove the supernatant and add 1 ml 70% ethanol.
+- Remove the supernatant and add 1 ml 70% ethanol.
--Centrifuge for 5 minutes at 4˚C, maximum speed.
+- Centrifuge for 5 minutes at 4˚C, maximum speed.
--Remove supernatant, quick spin down the ethanol on the sides of the tube, remove liquid with a 200 µl pipette tip.
+- Remove supernatant, quick spin down the ethanol on the sides of the tube, remove liquid with a 200 µl pipette tip.
--Dry at room temperature for a few minutes and resuspend in 20 µl water.
+- Dry at room temperature for a few minutes and resuspend in 20 µl water.
--Determine RNA concentration using the Nanodrop.
-Want over 2000 ng/ul -Run on a gel- should see a band at ~100bp
+- Determine RNA concentration using the Nanodrop.
+Want over 2000 ng/ul
+- Run on a gel- should see a band at ~100bp